Tonkin: 19th and 20th centuries

 After French assistance to Nguyễn Ánh to unify Vietnam under the Nguyễn dynasty, the French Navy began its heavy presence in Lower Cochinchina, including Saigon, and later colonized the whole of this southern third of Vietnam in 1867.

 During the Sino-French War (1884–1885), Tonkin, then considered a crucial foothold in Southeast Asia and a key to the Chinese market, was invaded by the French in the Tonkin Campaign.
 It was colonized as the French protectorate of Tonkin, and was gradually separated from the French protectorate of Annam, with Vietnam being effectively separated into three parts.

 During French colonial rule within French Indochina, Hanoi was the capital of Tonkin protectorate, and in 1901 became the capital of all French Indochina (Cambodia, Laos, & Vietnam).
-French colonial administration ruled until 9 March 1945, with 1941-1945 during the World War II Japanese occupation of Vietnam.
+French colonial administration ruled until 9 March 1945, including 1941–1945 during the World War II Japanese occupation of Vietnam.
 French administration was allowed by the Japanese as a puppet government.
 Japan briefly took full control of Vietnam in March 1945, as the Empire of Vietnam.
-Tonkin became a site of the Vietnamese famine of 1945 during this period.
+Tonkin became a site of the Vietnamese famine of 1944–1945 during this period.

 After the end of World War II, French rule returned over French Indochina.
 The Northern part of Vietnam became a stronghold for the communist Viet Minh.
 Hanoi was later reoccupied by the French and conflict between the Viet Minh and France broke out into the First Indochina War.
 In 1949 it came under the authority of the State of Vietnam, a new associated state of the French Union.

-After the French defeat at the Battle of Dien Bien Phu in western Tonkin in 1954, the communist nation of North Vietnam was formed, consisting of Tonkin and northern Annam.
+After the French defeat at the Battle of Dien Bien Phu in western Tonkin, and signature of Geneva accords in 1954, the communist nation of North Vietnam was formed, consisting of Tonkin and northern Annam.
 The State of Vietnam's territory was reduced to the southern half of the country, becoming South Vietnam.